dohertyguirand/Scrolling-Platfomer-Game-Engine/README.md

 DLC, profiles.
 Also, in the specification, it lists 'Example Games' alongside the other extra features.
 Does that mean that having the required number of games counts toward that?
 If not, why are they in the same list?

+(dg211) Same as above.
+I think that having a very expansive "core" project (being able to implement a wide range of games), was a very important thing that we were able to accomplish.
+Now that our game design is very robust, in further development we could add new features like a social center.
+Our view would be able to handle these new features.